The mbsts package: Multivariate Bayesian Structural Time Series Models in R: The MBSTS model and the sim data function

-The corresponding script is given by \begin{example} R> #Target series R> Y=reg+trend+sl+w+err R> colnames(Y)<-c("Y1","Y2") \end{example} The simulated dataset \code{simdata} is generated as below: \begin{example} R> #Simulated data R> simdata = cbind(Y,X,X) \end{example} Now, we plot the target time series \begin{example} R> #Plot of target series R> ts.plot(simdata[,1:2],col = 1:ncol(simdata[,1:2])) R> legend("topleft", colnames(simdata[,1:2]), + col=1:ncol(simdata[,1:2]), lty=1, cex=.65) \end{example} From Figure \ref{fig:Y12plot}, we can see that $y_t^{(1)}$ and $y_t^{(2)}$ are very different, which are generated intentionally to illustrate the strength of the MBSTS model.
+In \code{data}, both $y_t^{(1)}$ and $y_t^{(2)}$ are designed to have a trend component, $\tilde{\rho}$ is $0.06$ for $y_t^{(1)}$ and $0.08$ for $y_t^{(2)}$, and $\tilde{D}$ is $-0.1$ for $y_t^{(1)}$ and $0.3$ for $y_t^{(2)}$.
+In \code{data}, we set the mean of each of the diagonal entries equals to $1$ and the standard deviation of each of the diagonal entries equals to $0.5$.
+In \code{data}, $y_t^{(1)}$ is generated having a seasonal component with seasonality $S_1=100$ and $y_t^{(2)}$ is generated without a seasonal component.
+In \code{data}, we set the mean of each of the diagonal entries equals to $20$ and the standard deviation of each of the diagonal entries equals to $0.5$.
+In \code{data}, $y_t^{(1)}$ is generated without a cycle component and $y_t^{(2)}$ is generated having a cycle component with the damping factor being $0.99$ and the cyclic frequency being $\pi/100$.
+In \code{data}, we set the mean of each of the diagonal entries equals to $20$ and the standard deviation of each of the diagonal entries equals to $0.5$.
+One can also set the mean and standard deviation of the entries of the covariance matrices of the state components in the \code{sim\_data} function, whose default is the following: \code{mean\_trend=1}, \code{sd\_trend=0.5}, \code{mean\_season=20}, \code{sd\_season=0.5}, \code{mean\_cycle=20}, \code{sd\_cycle=0.5.} \begin{example} R> #Simulated data R> data=sim_data(X=X, beta=beta, cov, k=c(8,8), mu=c(1,1), rho=c(0.06,0.08), R> + Dtilde=c(-0.1,0.3), Season=c(100,0), vrho=c(0,0.99), lambda=c(0,pi/100)) \end{example} Now, we plot the simulated data \begin{example} R> #Plot simulated data R> ts.plot(data[,1:2],col = 1:ncol(data[,1:2])) R> legend("topleft", colnames(data[,1:2]),col=1:ncol(data[,1:2]), lty=1, cex=1.1) \end{example} From Figure \ref{fig:Y12plot}, we can see that $y_t^{(1)}$ and $y_t^{(2)}$ are very different, which are generated intentionally to illustrate the strength of the MBSTS model.
 Clearly, $y_t^{(1)}$ is very hard to predict in that it has frequent and irregular fluctuations, as well as no sign of trend and momentum. $y_t^{(2)}$ is more stable with an obviously increasing mode.
 We note that most times series in real life behave more stable than $y_t^{(1)}$ and less stable than $y_t^{(2)}$, depending on the time interval and the nature of data.
 For example, the stock market data is much closer to $y_t^{(2)}$.
 We refer to \citep{qiu2018multivariate} for more numerical and empirical examples.

+The two plots in Figure \ref{fig:Y12plot} are generated by calling the \code{sim\_data} function with \code{rho=c(0.06,0.08)} and \code{rho=c(0.66,0.08)}, respectively.
+We can see that both time series have an increasing trend, hence one could set \code{mu=c(1,1)} indicating each has a trend component.
+We can see that with a learning rate of $0.66$ the time series increases much faster, giving guidance on tuning the learning rate \code{rho}.
+We can see that the first time series shows a regular periodic mode every $100$ time points, which indicates that one could set the seasonality as $100$.
+The second time series does not show any regular mode, hence no seasonality.
+Instead, it has an irregular fluctuation in the range of $200$, hence one could set the cyclic frequency as $\pi/100$.
+Here, we observe a clear damping effect and hence the damping factor could be set as a number slightly smaller than $1$.